WebOrigami/docs/src/content/language/@treeHttps.md

 The site must define [.keys.json](https://graphorigami.org/async-tree/SiteTree#keysjson-files) files if the site tree is to be able to enumerate its contents.

 You won't normally call this function directly.
-Instead, you can specify the custom `treehttps:` protocol in a URL:
+Instead, you can specify the custom `treehttps:` protocol in a URL.

 ```console
 $ ori treehttps://graphorigami.org/samples/greetings/